 You or someone you know goes to work, they get through the day and pickup their check, but they fail to feel connected to their work and to the organization in which they work.
 Sound familiar?
 The business diagnosis for this malady is low employee engagement.

-In fact, only 31% of employees are engaged in what they do at work, according to a global study in the 2011 Employee Engagement Report.
+In fact, worldwide only 31% of employees are engaged in what they do at work, according to a recent study.